ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 Or if you can add plugin online, you can search `full-site-cache-kc` and install it.

-After that, go to the settings page of this plugin, which is called “KeyCDN”, and click “Setup Online” button, and following the introduction of the installation, you **does not need** to follow the Manual Setup guide below.
+After that, goto the settings page of this plugin, which is called “KeyCDN”, and click “Setup Online” button, and following the introduction of the installation, you **does not need** to follow the Manual Setup guide below.

 == Manual Setup ==